 upgrade release of a Red App

-A type of Red App release that distributes a Red App to existing end-users that the provider or vendor specifies, new customers, or both, after a sale is confirmed on the Dev Centre.
-On the Dev Centre, the provider or vendor that is responsible for the Red App informs Sabre which end-users receive the upgrade release.
+A type of Red App release that distributes a Red App to existing end-users that the provider or vendor specifies, new customers, or both, after a sale is confirmed on the Sabre Central Marketplace Admin Centre.
+Next, the provider or vendor that is responsible for the Red App informs Sabre which end-users receive the upgrade release.

 In the case of an upgrade, either the first or second part number of the main Red App plug-in version is incremented.
 It is optional to change the third or fourth part.